knative/docs/docs/install/any-kubernetes-cluster.md

    kubectl apply --filename {{< artifact repo="eventing" file="channel-broker.yaml" >}}
    ```

-To customize which channel implementation is used, update the following ConfigMap to
+To customize which broker channel implementation is used, update the following
-specify which configurations are used for which namespaces:
+ConfigMap to specify which configurations are used for which namespaces:

    ```yaml
    apiVersion: v1